timothymillar/TEFingerprint/docs/method.rst

 Categorising informative read tips
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Informative-reads are grouped based on strandedness and user defined
+Informative-reads are grouped based on strand and user defined
-categories i.e. super-families.
-The positions of the :math:`3^\prime` read-tips
+taxonomic categories e.g. super-families.
+The positions of the :math:`3^\prime`
-(i.e. the read ends closest to the potential transposon insertions) are then
+read-tips (i.e. the read ends closest to the potential transposon insertions)
-extracted into a array of integer values per reference molecule for each
+are then extracted into a array of integer values, per reference molecule for
+each categories-strand group.

+A non-soft-clipped informative read is identified when its mate read
+has mapped to a know transposon.
+The informative read has then been mapped to a reference genome where it will
+(usually) be within insert-length distance of a transposon insertion in the
+sample genome.
+Thus the insertion size of the initial paired end data is a reasonable estimate
+of the expected size of transposon-flanking clusters of informative reads.
-categories-strand group.
-Clusters of informative-reads are then identified
+Using this information, clusters of informative read-tips are identified
-using a novel density-based clustering method described bellow.
+using a novel density-based clustering algorithm described bellow.

 Density based clustering
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When an non-soft-clipped informative read is identified, the informative-read does not map to a transposon while its mate does so the informative-read will usually be within insert-length distance of a transposon insertion in the sample genome.
-Thus the expected size of transposon-flanking clusters can be reasonably estimated based on the approximate insertion size of the initial paired end data.

 The DBSCAN family of clustering algorithms identify clusters based on point *density*.
 Points that form dense regions are grouped into cluster while